austinhrin/jarvis/readme.md

 - [ ] figure out how to monetize the kivy mobile application. text ads, video ads, audio ads???
 - [ ] analytics for mobile app???
 - [ ] create automated tests that will test all the commands?
-- [ ] create new rows in xls files with jarvis. use pandas or openpyxl? commands: open xls, close xls, add row to xls
+- [ ] create new rows in xls files with jarvis. use pandas or openpyxl? commands: open spreadsheet, close spreadsheet, add row to file
+- [ ] Hook up google calanader and hav Jarvis tell teh user when they have their next meeting, or the next thing on their schedule 5/10 minutes before it starts.
+Time Jarvis says it at can be a variable in config.py
+- [ ] Ability to ask Jarvis how much battery percentage is left on your device (phone, laptop, etc)